-	If you decide to trade penny stocks, you need to do so with eyes wide-open.
+If you decide to trade penny stocks, you need to do so with your eyes wide open.
 Despite the risks, some investors are drawn to penny stocks for the chance to earn big profits with just a small investment.
 Who doesn’t love a good investing success story?

 Still, the more likely scenario is the share price stays under $1 and possibly goes to zero if the company fails.

-The extreme risk and volatility of penny stocks mean investors need to do their homework before making an investment.
-Rather than trying to hopelessly pick one winner, a better strategy might be to take the venture capitalist approach and divide your investment among 5-10 penny stocks – diversifying your risk and increasing the chances of finding the elusive winner.
+The extreme risk and volatility of penny stocks mean investors need to do their homework before investing.
+Rather than trying to hopelessly pick one winner, a better strategy might be to take the venture capitalist approach and divide your investment among five to 10 penny stocks – diversifying your risk and increasing the chances of finding the elusive winner.

 Be extremely wary of any online newsletter promoting the best penny stocks to buy in Canada.
 As mentioned above, there’s no way to tell if the information is biased and/or part of a scam to promote a particular stock to benefit someone who already has a position and is waiting for you to buy so they can unload.

 Finally, don’t invest more than you’re willing to lose.
-Investing in penny stocks is akin to gambling and should only be done outside of your core TFSA and RRSP holdings and never with money that you’re counting on to fund your retirement.
+Investing in penny stocks is akin to gambling and should only be done outside your core TFSA and RRSP holdings and never with money, you’re counting on to fund your retirement.

-As mentioned, penny stocks can only be purchased over-the-counter or on the pink sheets.
+As mentioned, penny stocks can only be purchased OTC or on the pink sheets.
 So how does the average retail investor purchase penny stocks to trade in their own portfolio?

-To buy penny stocks in Canada, you’ll need to go through a broker – and the best way to do that is through an online discount brokerage.
-Our favourite online discount brokerage is Questrade, where you can get $50 in free trades when you open a new self-directed invested account.
+To buy penny stocks in Canada, you’ll need to go through a broker, and the best way to do that is through an online discount brokerage.
+Our favourite online discount brokerage is Questrade, where you can get $50 in free trades when you open a new self-directed invested account (fund min. $1,000).

 Here are two sources for penny stock information that seem reputable: